Nuitka/Nuitka/README.txt

 Recommended reading with org-mode in Emacs.

-An ASCII format outline, tasks and issue tracking.
+This is an ASCII format outline, used for tasks and issue tracking in Nuitka.

 * Usage

 ** Requirements

-   You need to gcc C++ compiler of at least version 4.5 available or else the compilation will fail.
-This is due to uses of C++0x and precisely the use of so called raw string literals.
+   You need to use the GNU g++ compiler of at least version 4.5 available or else the compilation will fail.
+This is due to uses of C++0x and precisely 4.5 because of the use of so called "raw string" literals in Nuitka.

 ** Environment

-   Set the environment by executing misc/create-environment.sh like this e.g. eval `misc/create-environment` which sets the PYTHONPATH to the compiler, and extends PATH with a directory containing its binaries.
+   Set the environment by executing "misc/create-environment.sh" like this e.g. eval `misc/create-environment` which sets the PYTHONPATH to the compiler, and extends PATH with the directory containing Nuitka executables.

 ** Command Line

-   Then look at "Nuitka.py --help" and a shortcut "Python" which always sets --exe and --execute, so it is somewhat similar to "python".
+   Then look at "Nuitka.py --help" and a shortcut "Python" which always sets "--exe" and "--execute" options, so it is somewhat similar to "python".

 ** Where to go next

    Remember, this project is not finished.
-Although a lot of the CPython test suite works, there is still unsupported functionality, and there is not much actual optimization done yet.
+Although most of the CPython test suite works, there is still unsupported functionality, and there is not much actual optimization done yet.

 ** Word of warning

-   Consider this an Alpha release quality, do not use it for anything important, but feedback is very welcome.
+   Consider this an alpha release quality, do not use it for anything important, but feedback is very welcome.

 * Unsupported functionality

 ** function.func_code:

    Does not exist.
-There is no bytecode anymore, so it doesn't make as much sense anymore.
+There is no bytecode with Nuitka's compiled function objects, so there is no way to provide bytecode.

 ** On function level "from import *" does not work

+   Example

+   def myFunction():
-   Example def myFunction(): from string import *
+      from string import *

       stuff()